 3. Alaska’s Inside Passage Cruise

-Both cruises are taken aboard the Silver Shadow, a 610-foot ship that can accommodate nearly 400 passengers.
+Both cruises are taken aboard Silversea’s Silver Muse.
 The ship offers seven passenger decks, a fitness center, spa, jogging track, complimentary WiFi, and butler services.

 Being a relatively small ship in comparison to the majority of cruise vessels enables passengers aboard the Silver Shadow to get the full, luxury experience.
 The ship is outfitted with ample state-of-the-art amenities and customer-focused staff who are there to make your cruise the lavish vacation you’re longing for.